Matching for knowledge base collections

 There are two basic steps for matching bibliographic records:

 - Retrieving candidate records from WorldCat.
-The matching code uses pattern recognition—in the form of "Fingerprints"—to retrieve master records.
+The matching code uses pattern recognition—in the form of "Fingerprints"—to retrieve WorldCat records.
 Data in incoming records are composed into Fingerprints.
-Those Fingerprints are matched with Fingerprints composed from master records, and potential candidates are retrieved based on matching Fingerprints.
+Those Fingerprints are matched with Fingerprints composed from WorldCat records, and potential candidates are retrieved based on matching Fingerprints.
+The OCLC control number serves as the fingerprint element in the first attempt to retrieve a record.
+While the matching process has always used this setting, it now plays a larger role in identifying the best record.

 - Comparing records.
 Next, matching determines if any of the candidate records represent the same manifestation of an item as the incoming record.
 It does this by comparing data in the records.
+If the record is retrieved using the OCLC control number, title and material type are compared.
+If this finds a match, the record moves on to processing.
+If this does not find a match, other fingerprint elements are used to find a match.
 If multiple records meet the matching criteria, the records are sent to Resolution.
-In Resolution, additional criteria are used to select the best master record to use as a match.
+In Resolution, additional criteria are used to select the best WorldCat record to use as a match.

 Data elements used in matching